hchiam/learning-a11y/README.md

 ## Note on mouse input

 - Up event (not on down event) = cancellable before release.
 - Consider click target size.
-(44px squared or 48px squared min for mobile.)
+(For mobile: 44px squared or 48px squared min.)